 In this article I look at five stocks that analysts are becoming increasingly pessimistic about.
-While Hartford Financial (HIG), J.C.
-Penney (JCP), Juniper Networks (JNPR) and Wendy's (WEN) are receiving true downgrades, Devry (DV) merely had its price target and earnings estimates adjusted.
+While Hartford Financial (NYSE:HIG), J.C.
+Penney (NYSE:JCP), Juniper Networks (NYSE:JNPR) and Wendy's (NYSE:WEN) are receiving true downgrades, Devry (NYSE:DV) merely had its price target and earnings estimates adjusted.

 UBS downgraded Wendy's from Buy to Neutral, and the new price target is $5.50.
 As discussed here, Wendy's is currently experiencing a number of interesting problems.
 The company released its W burger too soon after the Dave's Hot 'N Juicy burger came out, which caused customers to split their interest in Wendy's between two different burgers.
 I would've liked to see the W burger come out months from now once interest in the Dave's Hot 'N Juicy burger died down.
 Even worse, the W burger sells for less than the Dave's Hot 'N Juicy burger, so customers interested in trying a new burger would naturally choose the cheaper, lower-margin product.